zacs/python-myradar/README.rst

 Installation
 ############
-You should use pip to install python-forecastio.
+You should use pip to install python-myradar.

-* To install pip install python-forecastio
+* To install pip install python-myradar
-* To remove pip uninstall python-forecastio
+* To remove pip uninstall python-myradar

 Simple!

 Requirements
 ############

-- You need an API key to use it (https://darksky.net/dev/).
+- You need an API key to use it (https://myradar.dev/).
 Don't worry a key is free.

 Basic Use
 #########

-Although you don't need to know anything about the Dark Sky API to use this module, their docs are available at https://darksky.net/dev/.
+Although you don't need to know anything about the MyRadar or Dark Sky APIs to use this module, their docs are available at https://darksky.net/dev/.

 To use the wrapper:

 .. code-block:: python

-	import forecastio
+	import myradar

 	api_key = "YOUR API KEY"
 	lat = -31.967819
 	lng = 115.87718

-	forecast = forecastio.load_forecast(api_key, lat, lng)
+	forecast = myradar.load_forecast(api_key, lat, lng)
 	...

 The ``load_forecast()`` method has a few optional parameters.
 Providing your API key, a latitude and longitude are the only required parameters.